 - It will only ever fund future travel plans (i.e. it will not fund travel in arrears). - It will provide no more than half of the student's anticipated expenses.
 The aim of the Mobility Fund is to contribute to the student's extra living/study expenses while they are abroad, not to provide 100% financing. - The contribution cannot be claimed for Erasmus + stays, which include a scholarship.
-Support for the Internationalisation of the Charles University The programme of support for the internationalisation of Charles University (CU) was established as one of the instruments of financial support for activities aimed at increasing the level of internationalisation of CU.
+POINT POINT programme (Support for the Internationalisation of Charles University) was established as one of the instruments of financial support for activities aimed at increasing the level of internationalisation of the university.
 Concerning student activities, the support aims at short-term abroad stays such as: - Support for participation in or stays of CU students at summer schools (except for language courses); - Short free-of-charge professional internships of students with a maximum duration of 3 weeks; - International competitions and championships; - Student conferences or meetings related to the internationalisation of CU activities.
-More detailed information about international student mobility can be found on the Faculty's website.
+Detailed information about international student mobility can be found on the Faculty's website.